solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 PostgreSQL Flexible Server natively supports connectivity through Azure Virtual Networks, meaning that the database endpoint does not face the public Internet, and database traffic remains within Azure.
-Consider the [06 / Networking and Security] document for more information regarding public and private access.
+Consider the [06 / Networking and Security][71] document for more information regarding public and private access.

 Microsoft also recommends securing data in motion through SSL for applications that support SSL connectivity.
 Legacy applications should